Collateralized Debt Obligation Definition

 The cash inflows from the portfolio created are sliced into the number of investable tranches.
 These tranches are characterized by a degree of riskiness.
 The tranches created are classified as:

-- “equity”/ ”toxic waste”, junior most tranche, most risky and offers highest interest rate.
+- “equity”/ ”toxic waste,” junior trancheJunior TrancheA junior tranche is a type of unsecured debt that is deemed riskier yet pays a high interest rate.
+It is also known as a mezzanine tranche and it absorbs any losses accrued or gains on the value of securities., most risky and offers the highest interest rate.
 The payouts are made after all payouts are made for super senior and mezzanine tranches

 Step #5 – Selling of Tranches to Investors.